CSI-Carlos-Cobian/CSI-Java-2021/Projects/ASCII-Art/ASCII-Art.md

 <br>

 ## Activity: `ASCII Art (22 points)`
+* Create a package in your `MainProject` named `csi.lastname.ascii`
-Create a Java Class named ACSII.java.
-The programs run a mian method that displays your initials, name or your nickname in block letters or keyboard characters.
-It should be at least 4 characters long.
+* Create within it a class named `Acsii.java`

+The programs run a main method that displays your initials, name or your nickname in block letters or keyboard characters.
+It should be at least **4** characters long.

 Each character of your name should be composed of at least 35 characters (5 X 7).
 Spaces per characters are included.
 You are encouraged to use a larger custom font of your own creation.
 You should print each character vertically.
 A satisfactory output would look like: